-Covering Kent, London, Sussex and Surrey, Lotinga can provide professional advice as to whether a wicket gate is the best option for your opening.
+Covering Kent, London, Sussex and Surrey, Lotinga provides professional advice as to whether wicket gates are the best option for your openings.

-If your shutter is the only access into your building, wicket gates provide a more convenient method of entering without having to raise the shutter each time.
+If there is no other access into the building, a wicket door provides a more convenient method of entering without having to raise the shutter each time.

-When installed within a Roller Shutter Door they do not roll up, you must push the wicket gate back in order for the shutter to operate.
+When installed within a Roller Shutter Door, the wicket does not roll up; you must push the gate back in order for the shutter to operate.

 “Very prompt service.
 Polite service desk and engineers.
 Would deal with anytime”

 The Wicket Gate within a Roller Shutter Door cannot be lifted with the door, instead, these steps must be followed:

 - Release the top and bottom internal levers to release the securing flap.